seagull/disable-scheduledWaking/readme.md

 # seagull's Scheduled-Task Wake Disabler
+**How do I download/run this?** Scroll to the "Installation" section.

 Windows 10 and onward were designed with a much more heavily-handed approach to updates than previous iterations.
 Perhaps as a response to the masses refusing for months to reboot their systems and then blaming the company when they get hit by exploits, MS have removed a lot of options from Windows Updates' user experience.
 This process of dragging users kicking and screaming into responsibility has created an unfortunate by-product in a series of scheduled tasks that will wake a device up in order to install updates if it knows any are due.